akessner/monfort_wiki/README.md

 Monfort_wiki uses a Flask python server and an EmberJs front end.

 Step 1:
-	1. Install Flask using `pip install Flask`
+	1  Install Flask using `pip install Flask`
-	2. Install EmberJS using `npm install -g ember-cli@2.5`
-		2.a.
-If you do not have npm installed, you may install it using `brew install npm` or `linuxbrew install npm`
+	2  Install EmberJS using `npm install -g ember-cli@2.5` 2a.
+If you do not have npm installed, you may install it using `brew install npm` or `linuxbrew install npm` 3  Install PhantomJS for running tests `npm install -g phantomjs-prebuilt`

 Step 2:
-	1. In the main folder run `python monfort_wiki.py` to start up the backend service on localhost:5000/
-	2. run `cd wiki-search` and then run `ember s` to start up the front end on localhost:4200/
+	1  In the main folder run `python monfort_wiki.py` to start up the backend service on localhost:5000/ 2  run `cd wiki-search` and then run `ember s` to start up the front end on localhost:4200/